Meet the Chef: An 'InsaneLee Decadent' Story

-As of August, 2014, we now offer 20 varities with 18 dessert cheesecake flavors, including three gluten-free flavors, and three Savory Craft Spreads, supplemented by our seasonals and more are on the way.
-In December of 2014, we also launced our newest product line, of 'shelf-stable' products, the first being our 'Colorado-Style' Southern Chow Chow.
+As of January 2016, we now offer 20 varities with 18 dessert cheesecake flavors, including four gluten-free flavors, and three Savory Craft Spreads, supplemented by our seasonals and more are on the way.
+In June of 2015, we also launced our newest product line, of 'shelf-stable' products, the first being our Award-Winning 'Colorado-Style' Southern Chow Chow.

 So, thank you for the past years and we look forward to serving you in the future!